 NOTE: It is child resource of new Resource Type <trafficCharacteristics>.

-Detailed information of new resource types are described in subclauses below.
+Detailed information of new resource types is described in sub-clauses below.

 8.3.4.1.1.1 Resource Type <trafficCharacteristics>

 The <trafficCharacteristics> resource represents the characteristic information (e.g. communication pattern, mobility pattern, etc.) of a field domain node.
 This information may be detected or scheduled by application level processing.
 This resource type is used to share information with other entities such as the underlying network entity (server NSE) of the field domain node which may optimize the processing of the underlying network for the specific field domain node.